MaterializeInc/materialize/doc/developer/design/20240609_error_handling.md

   * Is there a better name for the option than `REDIRECT ERRORS`?
   * What type gets reported in the system catalog for DLQ tables?
 Is it really a table?
 Or is it a source or a subsource?
+    - 6/18 Update: Product preference is to use table over subsource, but this will be decided based on implementation complexity.
   * Is it useful to report the `key` and the `value` in the DLQ relation?
 The raw bytes will not be human readable for binary formats like Avro, and even for textual formats like JSON you'll need to cast the values to `text`